aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ![Figure: Ansible inventory and vars](images/single-dc-inventory-and-vars.png)

-Please note, the two servers (`dc1-leaf1-server1` and `dc1-leaf2-server1`) at the bottom **are not** configured by Ansible AVD, but the switch ports used to connect to the servers are.
+Please note, the two servers (`dc1-leaf1-server1` and `dc1-leaf2-server1`) at the bottom **are not** configured by AVD, but the switch ports used to connect to the servers are.

 Group names use uppercase and underscores: